gitter-badger/transit/README.md

 # Bunda

-Bundles functions for use in AWS Lambda or other cloud code providers.
+A serverless web framework for Node and AWS Lambda.

 > Under development, docs coming soon!